How to Predict with Minitab: Using BMI to Predict the Body Fat Percentage, Part 1

 - Determine the best model.

 I’ve already collected the data from 92 middle-school-aged girls.
-The data includes their height, weight, other personal variables, and their percentage of body fat as measured by a Hologic DXA whole-body system.
+The data includes their height, weight, and percentage of body fat as measured by a Hologic DXA whole-body system.
 DXA measurements are considered one of the best ways to measure the percentage of body fat.
+You can get the data here.

 The idea here is that DXA measurements are more expensive and harder to obtain than your BMI.
 It would be great if you could use your BMI to predict your percentage of body fat.
 BMI is a general assessment of whether your weight is in an appropriate range for your height.
 However, BMI is an imperfect measure because it cannot distinguish between weight from muscle versus weight from fat.
 Therefore, a goal of this analysis is to see if BMI is good enough.